 This recipe is incredibly simple and one of my go-to meals when I don't have time to cook.
-I can get this mustard baked salmon with roasted asparagus on the table in just 15 minutes using one sheet pan and 5 ingredients.
+I can get this mustard crusted salmon with roasted asparagus on the table in just 15 minutes using one sheet pan and 5 ingredients.
 It's faster—and healthier—than ordering take out.

 Make a salad with a quick keto and Whole30 dressing while the fish is in the oven and you've got an easy paleo, Whole30, keto salmon dinner.
 Super fast, super easy, and amazingly delicious!